 I wanted to see this film, and bought the DVD, because of Tim Wong's note (below) about the 'Man Alone tradition'.
 There is as yet no film of John Mulgan's great novel of 1939.
 I live in hope.

-Striking, unusual aspects of this film are the length of the takes, the (mostly) absence of music, and the poor, obtrusive and distracting Foley art.
+Striking, unusual aspects of this film are the length of the takes, the almost absence of music, and obtrusive location sounds such as footsteps.

-I had better make clear that tho I think the Foley work is a bad aspect of the film, it's partly because most of the film is so quiet.
+I had better make clear that tho I think the sound recording is too noticeable, it's partly because most of the film is so quiet.
 That's a good thing, together with the shot-lengths, as it gives the viewer a great deal of time for empathy.
-I should also mention the lack of Hollywood-style shot-reverse-shot editing.
+I should also mention the lack of continuity shot-reverse-shot editing.
 Many dialogues are represented with only one side of the exchange being shown.
-Another good thing, as the viewer, again, is required to empathise with the character shown rather than be presented with HW egalitarian editing that invites an interest in both speakers.
+Another good thing, as the viewer, again, is required to empathise with the character shown rather than be presented with Hollywood-style egalitarian editing that invites an interest in both speakers.

-I guess, it there is such a thing as a 'Man Alone tradition' - which later could have been called existentialist - that this film is legitimated by the existence of that philosophy.
+I guess, if there is such a thing as a 'Man Alone tradition' - which later could have been called existentialist - that this film is legitimated by the existence of that philosophy.

 These poetic details are ever enriched by Sophie Durham’s expert production design and the phenomenal eye of cinematographer Ari Wegner.
 Natural light and soft shadows are expertly diffused to conjure winter’s aching fatigue.
 Fogged windows, crisp duvets, and worn leather dining chairs build on the film’s naturalistic tactility.